pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance query command
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``instance query`` command executes an ExecQuery CIM-XML operation with query string defined as an argument.
+The ``instance query`` command executes a query for CIM instances in a namespace.

-The QUERY argument must be a valid query defined for the ``--query-language`` option and available in the WBEM server being queried.
-The default for the ``--query-language`` option is DMTF:CQL but any query language and query will be passed to the server.
+The query is specified with the ``QUERY`` argument and must be a valid query in the query language specified with the ``--query-language`` command option.
+The default for the query language is ``DMTF:CQL``.

+The namespace is specified with the ``-namespace``/``-n`` command option, or otherwise is the default namespace of the connection.

-It displays any instances returned in the defined formats or any exception returned.
-It can display any returned instances in the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).
+Valid output formats are :term:`CIM object output formats` or :term:`Table output formats`.

 See :ref:`pywbemcli instance query --help` for details.